- Why is it important not to dispose of unwanted clothing?

 Where in the United States is the company located?

-We are currently servicing Massachusetts, Rhode Island, Connecticut, New Hampshire, Vermont, Maine, New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington D.C., Virginia, West Virginia, North Carolina, South Carolina, Michigan, Ohio, Kansas, Missouri, and California.
+We are currently servicing Massachusetts, Rhode Island, Connecticut, New Hampshire, New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington D.C., Virginia, West Virginia, North Carolina, South Carolina, Michigan, Ohio, Indiana, Kansas, and Missouri.

 Why is your slogan, “For the Environment, For People?”